-A nucleic acid prodrug activates mitochondrial respiration and extends lifespan
+A nucleic acid prodrug that activates mitochondrial respiration, promotes stress resilience, and prolongs lifespan

 Abstract

 Mitochondrial dysfunction caused by aging leads to decreased energy metabolism, resulting in functional decline and increased frailty in multiple tissues.
 Strategies for protecting and activating mitochondria under stressful conditions are required to suppress aging and age-related diseases.
 However, it is challenging to develop drugs capable of boosting mitochondrial respiration and compensating for the reduced intracellular adenosine triphosphate (ATP) levels.
 In this study, we developed a prodrug that stimulates the metabolism of intracellular adenine nucleotides (AXP: adenosine monophosphate (AMP), adenosine diphosphate (ADP), and ATP).
 It enhances AMP-activated protein kinase activity, fatty acid oxidation, oxidative stress resistance, and mitochondrial respiration, thereby increasing the intracellular ATP levels.
-Furthermore, this prodrug markedly extended the lifespan of Caenorhabditis elegans.
-The stimulation of the AXP energy metabolism (AXP stimulation) proposed in this study is expected to offer a new strategy against aging and pave the way for a novel approach in the bioenergetic molecules drug discovery.
+Furthermore, this prodrug markedly extended the lifespan of Caenorhabditis elegans .
+AXP-driven stimulation of cellular energy metabolism proposed herein represents a novel geroprotective strategy and paves the way for the development of bioenergetic-molecule therapeutics.

 Related articles